Euphredes/Euphredes/README.txt

            Whiteman

-Mr. Washington and Company cross a river and claim it is called what we call it
+Mr. Washington and Company cross a river for the first time, and claim it's name is what we still call it, today.
-today:

 Dock.
 Hell.
 Where.
 Aware.

 That's contains the before, during, and after they got there.
 It is called the
 Delaware.